jpdavalos423/cse-110-lab-1/index.md

 ### About Me
 Hi!
 My name is JP, I am a _**second year**_ Computer Science major and am interested in becoming a Software Developer.
 I also have experience with frontend development and made my own [Portfolio Website](https://www.jpdavalos.com) last summer.

+Outside of school, I enjoy listening and playing music and I have played the bass for almost 10 years.
+I really enjoy working out, running, hanging out with friends, or eating food.

 > Some of my goals for this year include the following:

 - [x] Pass all my classes each quarter